 The LOCKSS and CLOCKSS systems are digital preservation initiatives designed to safeguard scholarly content in the event of technological, economic, or organizational challenges that could threaten the accessibility and integrity of the material over time.
 These systems utilize a decentralized network of participating libraries or institutions to create multiple copies of the archived content, which are continuously monitored and updated to prevent loss or degradation.

-By implementing LOCKSS and CLOCKSS licenses, JATIMAS ensures that its published articles and associated data are securely preserved and available for future generations of researchers, even if unforeseen circumstances arise that may impact the availability of the original publication platform.
-This commitment to archiving promotes the integrity of scientific knowledge and supports the ongoing scholarly discourse in the agricultural field and rural development.
+By implementing LOCKSS and CLOCKSS licenses, JINTAN ensures that its published articles and associated data are securely preserved and available for future generations of researchers, even if unforeseen circumstances arise that may impact the availability of the original publication platform.
+This commitment to archiving promotes the integrity of scientific knowledge and supports the ongoing scholarly discourse in the agricultural field.

-Researchers and readers can have confidence that the valuable community service activities published in JATIMAS will be archived and accessible in perpetuity, thanks to the implementation of these robust archiving initiatives.
+Researchers and readers can have confidence that the valuable research published in JINTAN will be archived and accessible in perpetuity, thanks to the implementation of these robust archiving initiatives.